-Cyber security is a relevant topic for all uses of digital technology, not only within IALA but everywhere around us.
+Cyber resilience is a relevant topic for all uses of digital technology, not only within IALA but everywhere around us.
 It cannot be considered as an add-on function, nor can it be handled separately from any work on digital systems; it should be incorporated into all technology, processes and human behaviour.

 Because of the broad spectrum of cyber security, many industry standards and best practices are available to address technical vulnerabilities, provide guidance on processes and raise awareness of these issues across the IALA domains, including the Maritime Services in the context of e-Navigation.